lka/HomeAutomation/README.md

 The base is hypriot-OS flashed on a 64 Mbit card.
 Then configured to get access via ssh and correct keyboard layout and language settings.

-K3S cannot work with nftables which is installed in Raspbian Buster by default, so you have to switch to legacy iptables by executing the script PiAtMaster/k3s/legacy-iptables.sh.
+K3S cannot work with nftables which is installed in Raspbian Buster by default, so you have to switch to legacy iptables by executing the script PiAtMaster/k3s/iptables.sh.

+I want to have my own configuration for local storage and the newest version of traefik, so I don't install them by default.
+Use the script PiAtMaster/k3s/createOrUpdateK3S.sh to install k3s master.